 Cascadia is a go-anywhere, expedition style catamaran.
-She accommodates up to 24 guest in 12 luxurious cabins, with a crew of 10.
+She accommodates up to 24 guests in 12 luxurious cabins, with a crew of 10.

 She is unlike any other vessel offering expeditions on the BC coast, having been built specifically for high-quality, boutique cruises.
 Light, spacious and comfortable, she is also capable of reaching the wildest, most naturally rich places on the coast.

-Her small size and guest numbers provide an authentic, human-scale experience that respects that carrying capacity of coastal inlets and communities.
+Her small size and guest numbers provide an authentic, human-scale experience that respects the carrying capacity of coastal inlets and communities.

 Ship and Accommodations